Sarthaksahu777/WFGY-Agent-Firewall/docs/SPEC_PHASE1.md

 - block the tool call
 - pause and request human review

+No Phase 1 output path may bypass the firewall by means of a text trigger, embedded phrase, or hidden override token.

 ## Security Critic requirements

 Phase 1 must implement deterministic checks for at least: